jethror1/s3_upload/README.md

 ## Config

 The behaviour for monitoring of directories for sequencing runs to upload is controlled through the use of a JSON config file.
-An example may be found [here].
+An example may be found [here](https://github.com/eastgenomics/s3_upload/blob/URA-872_update_readme/example/example_config.json).

 The top level keys that may be defined include:
 * `max_cores` (int): maximum number of CPU cores to split uploading across (default is the maximum available)